Ratio of Debt to Income

 About your qualifying ratio

-In general, conventional mortgage loans need a qualifying ratio of 28/36.
+Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, auto/boat loans, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
+Recurring debt includes auto/boat loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are just guidelines.
-We'd be happy to go over pre-qualification to help you determine how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to go over pre-qualification to determine how much you can afford.